infracost/vscode-infracost/README.md

 1. Clone the repo.
 2. `yarn` install all the dependencies.
 3. Open the repo in VS Code.
-4. Install the [Terraform VS Code extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) in VS Code.
-5. Inside the editor, press F5.
+4. Inside the editor, press F5.
 VS Code will compile and run the extension in a new Development Host window.
-6. Open a Terraform project, and navigate to a valid file.
+5. Open a Terraform project, and navigate to a valid file.
 If all the previous steps have been followed correctly, you should see Infracost cost estimates above supported resource blocks.

 Once you're finished with your work, open a PR, and we'll be happy to review it as soon as possible.